-For Group Projects: Students working as a group may submit individual theses or a collective document.
-A collective document must state the responsibilities of each group member.
-Furthermore, each member must identify the chapter(s) written, attaching his/her name to the chapter(s); e.g. Chapter 3 (John Doe).
+For Pair Projects: Students working in pairs may choose to submit either individual theses or a single, jointly authored document.
+In the case of a joint submission, the thesis must clearly outline the responsibilities of each student.
+Additionally, each student must identify the specific chapter(s) they authored by indicating their name alongside the relevant section(s); e.g., Chapter 3 (Jane Doe).